visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 ------------

 Binary files contain binary coordinates and fields.
-This is any data where a length and data type are specified.
+This is any data where a length and datatype are specified.
 The binary data follows immediately after the newline character of the previous ASCII keyword and parameter sequence.
 Binary data must be written in *big endian* format.
 If you are on a *little endian* system, you will need to byte swap the data before writing it.